 * Post a review of a book on amazon.com.
 (My goal is 20 reviews for each book, and I'm still a long way off!)

-* If you have a Goodreads account, post reviews there, too.
+* If you have a Goodreads account, or another book sharing site, post reviews there, too.

 * If you use Etsy, mark my Etsy shop (NydamPrints) as a favorite.